luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

 ![](/images/examples/colorpicker-editor-error.png)

-Let's fix it by wrapping in an annonymous function that runs the check for the selected color.
+Let's fix it by wrapping in an anonymous function that runs the check for the selected color.
 In the example below `(model.selectedColor == hex)` evaluates to either True or False, which is passed as the argument `isSelected` in our `viewColor` function.

 ```elm
 view : Model -> Html Msg